diat01/laravel-news/README.md

-# Laravel test project
+# Laravel News Project

-This is a Laravel project that uses **Filament** as the admin panel and **L5-Swagger** for API documentation.
-Below is a detailed guide to setting up, running, and using the project.
+This is a Laravel project designed to demonstrate the integration of **Filament** as an admin panel and **L5-Swagger** for API documentation.
+It includes RESTful APIs, a modern admin interface, and a pre-configured database schema for quick setup.

 ---